Navigation

 Taking too much

-Any medicine can be dangerous if you take too much of it.
-If you take too much paracetamol, it can cause serious liver damage, which can be life-threatening.
-Sometimes, there are no symptoms until a day or so afterwards.
+• If you take too much paracetamol, it can cause serious liver damage, which can be life-threatening.
+Sometimes, there are no symptoms until a few days or so afterwards.

-Taking too many NSAIDs can make you feel or be sick and can also cause hearing problems such as tinnitus.
-Taking too much aspirin can make you hyperventilate (breathe faster than normal).
+• If you take too much aspirin, it can make you hyperventilate (breathe faster than normal).
 It can also cause hearing problems and make you sweat a lot.

 If you think you’ve taken too much of any medicine, get medical advice as soon as you can.